 Who We Are

-Dr. Rebecca S. Graff is an Assistant Professor of Anthropology in Lake Forest College’s Department of Sociology and Anthropology.
+Dr. Rebecca S. Graff is an Assistant Professor of Anthropology in Lake Forest College’s Department of Sociology and Anthropology, and the Digital Chicago Grant's Chicago Archaeological Fellow for 2015-2018.
 Graff is a historical archaeologist with research interests in the relationship between temporality, modernity, memory, material culture, tourism, and nostalgic consumption in late-19th- and early-20th-century Chicago.
 Her archival and archaeological work includes research on the 1893 World's Columbian Exposition and the Louis Sullivan and Frank Lloyd Wright-designed Charnley-Persky House.
 See https://www.lakeforest.edu/academics/faculty/graff/

 For questions and comments, please reach her at firstname.lastname@example.org